m4sterbunny/rtd-gcp-cloud/source/pages/kubernetes.rst

 A deployment may initiate a microservice or an entire application.

 There is a learning curve to tackle for running your K8s.
 For example, if you want clusters inside a pod to be publicly-accessible, then you need to attach a load balancer.
+Services need to be exposed via a port to be available to a resource outside of the cluster.

 example code: